raid-guild/Partizee/README.md

 ### Deployment

 - `partizee deploy [OPTIONS]`
   - Deploy your dapp.
+If no flags are passed and no data the interactive menu will open automatically.
   - Options:
     - `-i`, `--interactive` — Use interactive menu to deploy.
     - `-c`, `--chain <NETWORK>` — Select mainnet or testnet (defaults to testnet if not specified).
     - `-n`, `--names <NAMES>` — Names of the contracts to deploy (can specify multiple).
-    - `-d`, `--deploy-args <ARGS>` — Contract name followed by its arguments, e.g. `--deploy-args MyContract arg1 arg2`.
+    - `-d`, `--deploy-args <CONTRACT NAME> <ARGS>` — Contract name followed by its arguments, e.g. `--deploy-args MyContract arg1 arg2`.  for multiple contract deployments you can use mutliple flags `-d contract-name1 arg1 arg2 -d contract-name2 arg3 arg4` or you can put the arguments all in one string seperated by the contract name `-d contract-name1 arg1 arg2 countract-name2 arg3 arg4`
     - `-a`, `--account <PATH>` — Path to the account pk file.

-### Profile Management
+### Profile Management Commands

-Partizee uses a profile-based system for managing blockchain identities.
-Each profile contains:
-- Network (mainnet/testnet)
-- Address
+- `partizee profile create [OPTIONS]`
+  - Create a new blockchain profile (account).
+If no options are provided, the interactive menu will open.  if no wallet exists on your machine it will ask to create a new wallet before the account can be made.

-- Private key
+  - Options:
-- Path to private key file

-Profiles can be created and managed in several ways:

-1. **Default Profile**: If no profile exists, Partizee will automatically:
-   - Create a new wallet if none exists
-   - Create a new account on testnet
+    - `-i`, `--interactive` — Use interactive menu to create a new profile.
-   - Store the private key file in your workspace

-2. **Profile Creation Options**:
-   - From an existing private key file
-   - From an address and private key pair
-   - From just a private key (address will be derived)
-   - From just an address (will search for matching private key file)
-   - Interactively through the menu system

-3. **Profile Operations**:
+    - `-n`, `--network <NETWORK>` — Specify the network (mainnet/testnet).

+- `partizee profile show [OPTIONS]`
-   - Show account details and balance
+  - Show details for a blockchain profile/account.
+  - Options:
+    - `-i`, `--interactive` — Use interactive menu to select and show a profile.
+    - `-n`, `--network <NETWORK>` — Specify the network.
+    - `-a`, `--address <ADDRESS>` — Specify the account address.

+- `partizee profile mint-gas [OPTIONS]`
-   - Mint gas (testnet only)
+  - Mint testnet gas for a profile/account (testnet only).
+  - Options:
+    - `-i`, `--interactive` — Use interactive menu to select a profile.
+    - `-n`, `--network <NETWORK>` — Specify the network.
+    - `-a`, `--address <ADDRESS>` — Specify the account address.
-   - Update private key
+    - `-k`, `--private-key <PRIVATE_KEY>` — Specify the private key.
-   - Update network
-   - Update address

-4. **Profile Configuration**:
-   You can specify profile details through:
-   - Command line options
-   - Configuration files
-   - Interactive menus
-   - Environment variables
+    - `-p`, `--path <PATH>` — Path to the account pk file.

 ### Example Usage